From authoring

 Scripts abstract away multi-step sequences, complex computation, and ceremony that the agent would otherwise do manually each time.
-They're deterministic, token-efficient, and reusable across sessions.
+Only the script's *output* enters context — complex logic costs zero tokens, and the script persists across sessions and context resets.

 | Location | Mechanism | Use Case |